 This statement was originally drafted by the Freedom to View Committee of the American Film and Video Association (formerly the Educational Film Library Association) and was adopted by the AFVA Board of Directors in February 1979.
 This statement was updated and approved by the AFVA Board of Directors in 1989 and was endorsed by the ALA Council January 10, 1990.

-(Approved by PPLD Board of Trustees 1-13-99; Reapproved on 2-13-08; Reapproved 3-14-12; Reapproved 2-12-14; Reapproved 3-9-16)
+(Appendix referenced in Policy 7.
+Approved by PPLD Board of Trustees 1-13-99; Reapproved 3-14-18)